 But history reminds us that democracy doesn’t disappear all at once.
 It erodes when ordinary people are convinced their voices no longer matter.

 Dr. Martin Luther King Jr. warned us of this moment with clarity.
-He used moral force to emphasize his message:
+He used moral force to emphasize his message: “Our lives begin to end the day we become silent about things that matter.”

 Speaking out doesn’t always mean shouting.
 Sometimes it means asking hard questions.
 It involves telling the truth plainly.
 It requires showing up when it’s uncomfortable.
 It also means refusing to accept the normalization of injustice.
 Democracy is not self-sustaining—it depends on participation, vigilance, and moral courage from regular people.